 Although there has been a decline in residential housing market activity since the onset of the coronavirus in Minnesota, transactions are still occurring.
 And the strong market that preceded the crisis bodes well for a relatively quick recovery once the crisis is over.
 Low interest rates combined with overall tight supply and strong demand (until recently) are likely to prevent major declines in home prices.
 Home prices rose during 5 of the last 6 recessions.

-MAR weekly market updates:
+MAR weekly market updates can be found here.

 Education & Professional Development